JBRibeiro/QuicksyServer/README.md

 ### `GET /authentication/$phoneNumber`

 Requests an SMS containing a 6 digit code to be send to `$phoneNumber`.
-The number is formatted according to E.164 (leading +, including the contry code, no spaces).
-For example `GET /authentication/+18005222443`.
+The number is formatted according to E.164 (including the contry code, no spaces, no leading +, no leading 0s).
+For example `GET /authentication/27843122306`.

 #### Request Header